Genesee Valley Center: History

-Mid-2000s onward
+Mid-2000s to the present

 The former Montgomery Ward location was demolished in 2005 for a new section called the Outdoor Village.
 Opened in early 2006, this addition features additional mall tenants in an outdoor setting.
 Anchoring the Outdoor Village is a Barnes & Noble bookstore, the opening of which resulted in the closure of a B. Dalton bookstore within the mall itself.

 Mervyns also closed its Michigan operations in early 2006.
 A year later, their space at the mall was replaced with Burlington Coat Factory (now known as Burlington), which relocated from an existing store nearby.
 Steve & Barry's was added in the former Woolworth space.
 It closed in early 2009 when the chain declared bankruptcy, and became a clothing store called Wear District in October.
 Wear District later closed and became Shoe Dept. Encore.
 In 2012, the mall was sold to by Jones Lang LaSalle to Spinoso Group.

 Since 2002, the mall has had a branch of Genesee District Library in it.
 The branch was first opened as an experiment.
 It was first slated for closure in October 2013, but the library board instead decided to keep it open until at least 2014.
 Also in 2013, several storefronts were remodeled throughout the mall, including Bath & Body Works, Kay Jewelers, Justice, and Victoria's Secret.
 Lane Bryant, an original tenant, moved to a new space in the mall in 2014 which had been vacated by a Ruby Tuesday.
 A Planet Fitness opened in the Burlington Coat Factory wing in early 2015.
 An H&M opened in the JCPenney wing in November 2017.

 Burlington relocated to a nearby strip mall on May 11, 2018.
 Sears closed on September 2, 2018, leaving JCPenney and Macy's as the only anchors in the center.
 On December 15, 2018, Play Big, an indoor playground consisting of mostly inflatable bounce houses and arcade games, opened in the former Burlington store.

 In 2019, Forever 21 moved from its existing location near JCPenney to a larger location near Macy's, but it closed later that year.

 On July 14, 2023, Play Big closed.

 In January 2025, Macy's announced that its store at Genesee Valley would close in the first quarter of 2025; following its closure on March 23, 2025, JCPenney became the last remaining anchor tenant.